Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 The serpentine stone is also naturally heat resistant.
 As a result, fibrous versions have value as an insulator.
 However, fibrous serpentine is used in the production of asbestos, a known carcinogen that’s associated with respiratory illnesses and a form of lung cancer.

-Physical Characteristics and Geological Origins
+Physical Characteristics and Serpentine Geological Properties

 Serpentine comes in a captivating array of colors, ranging from lush greens to deep browns, often resembling the skin of a serpent, from which its name is derived.
 Its texture can vary from smooth and polished to rugged and raw, enhancing its allure.